Robotic Traffic's Effect On Click Fraud

 What can be done to combat bot click fraud?

-Fortunately, pay-per-click scamming can be fought.
-Successfully defending your campaign against unwanted clicks means you save money through not having to pay publishers who are not successfully attracting genuine interest in your products.
+Fortunately, PPC Ad fraud can be fought.
+Successfully defending your campaign against unwanted clicks means you save money through not having to pay publishers who are not successfully attracting genuine interest in your products or services.